Andretti Global: IndyCar Series

-Andretti Green Racing

 Andretti-Green Racing teammates Tony Kanaan and Dario Franchitti compare notes on Pole Day for the 2007 Indianapolis 500.

 After major problems in CART surfaced, Andretti, who had purchased a majority interest in the team, switched the newly renamed Andretti Green Racing in 2003 to the rival Indy Racing League (now the NTT IndyCar Series).
 Paul Tracy left the team to stay in the Champ Car World Series, with Tony Kanaan joining Dario Franchitti and Andretti.
 Andretti retired after the 2003 Indianapolis 500, and Dan Wheldon took his place.

 AGR ran four cars since the beginning of 2004, with Bryan Herta behind the wheel of the additional car.
 At the 2005 Grand Prix of St. Petersburg, AGR had all 4 drivers finishing 1st, 2nd, 3rd, and 4th; Wheldon led home Kanaan, Franchitti, and Herta to round out the top 4.
 Kanaan and Wheldon won consecutive IndyCar Series Championships in 2004 and 2005, with Wheldon winning the 2005 Indianapolis 500.
 Andretti referred to the win as his very own, as good as if he had won it as a driver, because of the nuances of car ownership and building his team.

 Wheldon's championship was his only one before free agency, and joining Target Chip Ganassi Racing in 2006.
 He was replaced by Michael's son, Marco Andretti.
 Michael Andretti came out of retirement to qualify for the 2006 Indianapolis 500 to race with his son.
 The Andrettis finished second and third in "the 500" with Marco being passed just before the finish by Sam Hornish Jr. in the second-closest finish in race history.
 From 2001 to 2010, the team had seen at least one of their drivers finish within the top three at the race.

 It was announced on July 25, 2006, that Danica Patrick would join the team for the 2007 IndyCar Series season to replace Herta, who was being transferred to AGR's new American Le Mans Series Acura LMP2 effort.

 In October 2007, after winning the 2007 Indianapolis 500 and 2007 Indy Racing League championship, Franchitti announced his departure from the team to pursue a full-time career in the NASCAR Sprint Cup with Chip Ganassi Racing.
 Later that month, Hideki Mutoh was announced as his replacement in the 27 car.
 Mutoh was the runner-up in the 2007 Indy Pro Series season.

 The 2008 IndyCar driver lineup returned to the team in 2009.
 However, for the first time since 2003, the team failed to win a race.
 Danica Patrick was the team's leading driver finishing 5th in points.
 Kanaan finished 6th with three podium finishes.
 The team repeated their Indy Lights championship, this time with American driver J. R. Hildebrand.

-On 25 September 2009, the Indianapolis Star reported that Danica Patrick had signed a contract to stay with Andretti Green and the IndyCar Series through 2012.
+On September 25, 2009, the Indianapolis Star reported that Danica Patrick had signed a contract to stay with Andretti Green and the IndyCar Series through 2012.